-Founded in 1984, Florida Grand Opera’s Young Artist Studio has gained worldwide recognition as one of the leading operatic training programs in the United States.
-The program provides talented young singers and coach/accompanists with an opportunity to refine the skills developed during formal music education, targeting those areas necessary to develop a successful career in opera.
+Founded in 1984, Florida Grand Opera’s Young Artist Program has gained worldwide recognition as one of the leading operatic training programs in the United States.
+The program provides talented young singers with an opportunity to refine the skills developed during formal music education, targeting those areas necessary to develop a successful career in opera.

-The highly competitive program accepts 8-12 artists from over 600 applicants each year and has trained more than 150 young professionals who now appear on the stages of the nation’s leading operatic and theatrical organizations.
+The highly competitive program accepts 8-15 artists each year and has trained more than 180 young professionals who now appear on the stages of the nation’s leading operatic and theatrical organizations.
 During their residency, Young Artists perform recitals and concerts for the community and outreach programs for students, inspiring a new generation and gaining valuable experience and feedback.
 Perhaps most importantly, the Young Artists perform featured and supporting roles in mainstage performances as well as study appropriate leading roles in the season’s repertoire.

-Graduates of the program who have returned in leading roles in FGO productions include Sarah Coburn, Rachele Gilmore, Leah Partridge, Elizabeth Caballero, Jonathan Michie, Andrew Bidlack, and Tom Corbeil.
+Graduates of the program who have returned in leading roles in FGO productions include Sarah Coburn, Rachele Gilmore, Leah Partridge, Elizabeth Caballero, Jonathan Michie, Andrew Bidlack, Tom Corbeil and Martín Nusspaumer.

-Members of the Young Artists Studio are provided the following:
+Members of the Young Artist Program are provided the following:

 All Young Artists are responsible for their own transportation and vehicle during their residence in Miami.

-Every season FGO seeks sponsors for each Young Artist to assist in covering the costs of stipends, voice instruction, and other training and career development activities.
+Every season FGO seeks sponsors for each Young Artist to assist in covering the costs of stipends, and other training and career development activities.
 Learn more about artists for the current season.

 Young Artist Sponsor: $15,000